Ȳ

-Ȳ (minuscule: ȳ) is a letter of the Latin alphabet, formed from Y with the addition of a macron (¯).
+Ȳ (or ȳ) is a letter of the Latin alphabet.
+Its form is derived from the Latin letter Y (Y y) with the addition of a macron.

 In modern dictionaries and textbooks for Latin and Old English, ȳ may be used to indicate a long "y".
 In Latin, this only occurs in loanwords.
 It is used in Cornish, and was used in Livonian.